horst-n/CroppableImage3/README.md

-# Croppable Image 3
+﻿# Croppable Image 3

 ## Module for ProcessWire 3.0.20+

-## Version 1.0.0 Beta
+## Version 1.1.0 Beta

 ### How to install

 Just add the folder __CroppableImage3__ including all of its subfolders and files to your site/modules/ folder.
 After that go to the modules section in the PW-admin and refresh the list of available modules.
-You should see three new modules:
+You should see four new modules:

+* *CroppableImage3*
 * *Fieldtype*CroppableImage3
 * *Inputfield*CroppableImage3
 * *Process*CroppableImage3

-Use __*Fieldtype*CroppableImage3__ to install all at once.
+Use __*CroppableImage3*__ (without prefix) to install all at once.

 After that create a new field and make it use the fieldtype ``CroppableImage3``.